abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 When we defined monoids, we saw that their operations are two-argument functions.
 And we introduced a way for representing such functions using set theory - by uniting the two arguments into one using products. i.e. we showed that a function that accepts two arguments (say $A$ and $B$) and maps them into some result ($C$), can be thought as a mapping from the product of the sets of two arguments to the result.
 So $A\times B\to C$.

-However, this is not the only way to represent multi-argument function set-theoretically - there is another, equally interesting way, that doesn't rely on any data structures, but only on functions: that way is to have a function that maps the first of the two arguments (i.e. from $A$) to *another function* that maps the second argument to the final result (i.e. $B \to C$.)
+However, this is not the only way to represent multi-argument function set-theoretically - there is another, equally interesting way, that doesn't rely on any data structures, but only on functions: that way is to have a function that maps the first of the two arguments (i.e. from $A$) to *another function* that maps the second argument to the final result (i.e. $B \to C$).
 So $A\to B \to C$.

 The practice of transforming a function that takes a pair of objects to a function that takes just one object and returns a function that takes another one is called *currying*.
 It is achieved by a higher-order function.
 Here is how such a function might be implemented.